 Social media promoted the open house with Instagram posts, Facebook videos on the City of Tualatin and the Somos Tualatin Facebook pages, Twitter and Nextdoor.
-Email blasts were sent out with details of the open house and digital articles in Tualatin Today (February edition), Explore Tualatin Now (January, February and April editions), Pamplin Media group (February and April editions), and Tigard Life (January and February edition) were publicly available.
+Details of the open house were sent out through email blasts, digital articles in Tualatin Today (February edition) and Explore Tualatin Now (January, February and April editions), and local newspaper articles.
 A web page on the City of Tualatin website also outlined details of the open house, as well as a project introduction and timeline of events.

 Finally, flyers, in both English and Spanish, were placed at the local Tualatin New Seasons grocery store and three apartment complexes around the Tualatin Commons.
 The Tualatin Library display case held informational and promotional Veterans Plaza project content, in both English and Spanish, for two weeks starting late January.
-Barricades were located at the Tualatin Commons east side site entries prior to the open house to inform community members of the upcoming event.
+Barricades were located at the Tualatin Commons site entries prior to the open house to inform community members of the upcoming event.